faberNovel/heart/modules/heart-api/README.md

 ## General

-Start the Node.js server, and make it listen to `127.0.0.1:3000` (you can specify a custom port with the `--port` option):

 ```shell
 npx heart api
 ```

+This command starts the Node.js server and make it listen to `127.0.0.1:3000`.

+You can change the default port with the `--port` option, and specify HTTP CORS headers with the `--cors` one.

 From now on, the HTTP API is available and exposes the endpoints according to the following rules:
 * there are as many endpoints as there are _analysis_ modules installed